isomerpages/moe-angsanapri/_character-development/CCE/Character and Citizenship Education (CCE).md

 *   Be resilient and have the ability to turn challenges into opportunities

 *   Take pride in our national identity, have a sense of belonging to Singapore, and be committed to nation-building.
-*    Value Singapore’s socio-cultural sensitivity, and promote social cohesion and harmony
+*   &nbsp;Value Singapore’s socio-cultural sensitivity, and promote social cohesion and harmony&nbsp;
-*   Care for others and contribute actively to the progress of our community and nation
+*   Care for others and contribute actively to the progress of our community and nation&nbsp;
 *   and respond to community, national and global issues, as an informed and responsible citizen.

+&nbsp;

 ### Pedagogical Approaches